Stefano McGhee, DTM

 In your opinion, what are Toastmasters International’s major objectives and how would you work to achieve them?

 Toastmasters International's major objectives include membership growth after the pandemic, diversifying how we generate revenue and embracing the many ways our clubs can meet.
 Short term, our organization needs to plan a way forward from the pandemic for all of our members.
-Different parts of the world are exiting the pandemic at different times.
+Different parts of the world are adapting to life post-pandemic at different paces.
 Our organization needs to take that into account.
 New sources of revenue need to be found to supplement our member dues so that we can do more of what our members need to grow.
 New paths, translations, marketing and technology upgrades are needed to continue modernizing our organization.
 As the pandemic has shown us, we must embrace the many ways clubs operate in the modern era to grow our membership.
 In-person, hybrid, and online clubs give us the highest flexibility to meet the next generation of members in an ever changing world.

 Additional information about candidate: